k13nNg/lsa-search-engine/README.md

 This operation projects the entire document corpus onto the concept space.

 Consequently, each row vector of matrix $P$ represents a specific document's position in this reduced-dimensional space.
 Finally, with both the query ($q_{concept}$) and the documents ($P$) projected onto the same basis, the system computes the cosine similarity between $q_{concept}$ and every row in $P$.
 The engine then retrieves and returns the IDs of the documents with the highest similarity scores.

+# Note

+Although the visualization script only shows points in 3D space (which only contains 3 most dominant concepts), the search for articles uses all 100 dimensions for improved semantic accuracy.

 # How to run the search engine